krisstinkou/dbt-core/README.md

   </a>
 </p>

+## Features of this Fork

+All features developed in the branch `1.1.latest`

+1. Jinja context `executed_command` - it's now possible to configure macros & hooks behavior in case of unit testing, run_query and other scenarios
+2. Jinja macroses `include`, `extends`, etc. are now working due to **enabled** FileSystem support for Jinja environment

+## Upstream Readme

 **[dbt](https://www.getdbt.com/)** enables data analysts and engineers to transform their data using the same practices that software engineers use to build applications.

 ![architecture](https://raw.githubusercontent.com/dbt-labs/dbt-core/6c6649f9129d5d108aa3b0526f634cd8f3a9d1ed/etc/dbt-arch.png)